F.A.Q

 Speaking of accessibility, what are A Big Gay Market’s accessibility notes?

-We have chosen Washington Park’s Knox Street Mall as our outdoor market location because it is a flat gravel terrain with little elevation even in the grassy areas.
-There is parking throughout the market around the perimeter with the closest parking at the Hudson Avenue Entrance.
+We have chosen Washington Park’s Knox Street Mall as our outdoor market location because it is a flat gravel terrain with little elevation, even in the grassy areas.
+There is parking throughout the market around the perimeter, with the closest parking at the Hudson Avenue Entrance.
 This section of the market is surrounded by trees with ample shaded areas with benches every couple of feet.
 All benches are NOT blocked by our vendors and are accessible for all attendees of the market.
 We ask our vendors to set up as close to the gravel path to ensure those with mobility devices can access our vendors.
 We also have only accessible toilets that are ample in size for those with mobility devices on the premises of the market for everyone to use.

 When it comes to COVID-19 Protocols, we encourage our vendors, volunteers, and attendees to mask or unmask based on their personal comfort levels.
 We try to create as much space as possible to avoid crowding the market - which is why we have our vendors on the grass versus on the gravel path.
 We recognize that we are in an ongoing pandemic despite what federal, state or local officials might say or lack to regulate.
 Our markets remain outdoors with an indoor market during the month of December.

-For our indoor market in December, and all our indoor pop-ups, we provide free masks provided by the local Capital Region Mask Bloc at the door of our event with signage encouraging those to mask.
+For our indoor market in December, and all our indoor pop-ups, we provide free masks provided by the local Capital Region Mask Bloc and also bought by us at the door of our event with signage encouraging those to mask.
 We also try to keep as many doors/windows open as possible to allow airflow throughout the space.
 Our events in indoor spaces are not our personal venues, therefore, we cannot enforce masking as a mandate because those are not the policies of the space holders.
-However, we can mitigate risk by highly encouraging our attendees, vendors, to volunteers to masks and make it easier for them to do so by providing masks once they enter the space.
-We understand this is not the perfect policy but we created this policy with our immunocompromised market attendees, vendors, and volunteers in mind within the constraints of the reality of being a single-led person-organized event.
+However, we can mitigate risk by highly encouraging our attendees, vendors, to volunteers to wear masks and make it easier for them to do so by providing masks once they enter the space.
+We understand this is not the perfect policy, but we created this policy with our immunocompromised market attendees, vendors, and volunteers in mind within the constraints of the reality of being a single-led person-organized event.

 If you have any suggestions to make our markets more accessible, please email C at c@abiggaymarket.com.
 We will always strive to be better!